 - Read more.

-✅ For 2019, ‘Read more’ was also achieved, but my actual numerical goal to read 30 books was a total fail.
+:whitecheck_mark: For 2019, 'Read more' was also achieved, but my actual numerical goal to read 30 books was a total fail.
 I only managed 14.
-For 2020 I’ve made the same goal of 30 books.
-I’m trying harder this year to achieve it - though it really is quite a lot - nearly 3 books per month!
-Whew! 😅
+For 2020 I've made the same goal of 30 books.
+I'm trying harder this year to achieve it - though it really _is quite a lot - nearly 3 books per month!
+Whew! :sweat_smile:

 Somehow it took the whole 2019 to get my reading muscles back - but I'm sitting strong here in mid-January already having finished my first book last week and halfway done with two more (that's right, I'm multitasking with two completely different books!!!)

 - Paint more

 :x: This one also was a fail.
 I made only 2 paintings in 2019, HOWEVER, I really got into digital print making and photography which I continue to work on now.
 Art is art right?
 No matter what form?